What is a light-emitting diode (LED)?

 It should be noted that these lights pose the danger of overheating and so need to be mounted on an appropriate form of heat-absorbent material to allow the heat to cool via convection.
-This keeps them productive and effective, and helps the light avoid an early burn-out.
-See next Figure.
+This keeps them productive and effective and helps the light avoid an early burn-out.
+See the next Figure.

 Category 3: Application-specific LED lights

 The title of this category is fairly self-descriptive and there are several subtypes of LED that fall under it.
 Here are some of the most common:

 Flash, Bi-color and Tri-color, Red, green, blue (RGB) LEDs, Alphanumeric and Lighting LEDs

 Typically, the flashing LED is a standalone light that serves as a form of attention-seeking indication.
 It may look like a normal LED, but it contains an integrated circuit, in addition to the LED, which flashes the light at a specific frequency.
 Flashing LEDs are designed so as to be connected directly to a power supply with no series resistor required.
 You can find them in things like vehicles, signs, etc.